MatMasIt/notesArchive/latest/Inglese/2022/aprile/mercoledì_26/10_07_00/appunti.md

 epiphany and moment of being are the same technique but the author calls it differently, but it means
 > the sudden revelation of a truth in the life of the characters conveyed by something trivial

+In one single moment, the whole meaning of a life is revealed, past present and future

 ---
 > ^1^ _"I want to write a chapter of a moral history of my country"_
 > He percieved Dublin as the center of the **paralysis**, beacuse it is historycall stuck: